UrbanCode/plugin-docs-paac/docs/index.md

 ## History

+### Version 1.2
+* Added support to handle Post Processing script's body in separate files during upload and download process.
+* Added support for the usage of quotes in process steps.

 ### Version 1.1
 * Added support for Yaml files as input/output files along with Json files.
 Both .yml and .yaml extensions are supported.
 * Improved loggings and validations for input parameters of all commands.